shawsa/Java-Mandelbrot/README.txt

 	-r 		the resolution of the image.
 A resolution of 1 will give a standard 1920x1080 image

 	file	the name of the file.
 Defaults to "image.png" if not specified

+	-j 		specifies the c value of a julia set and generates a juila set instead.
+Take two floating point args: real and immaginary of the c value.